 The study, Dieleman et al., did not analyze prices and the authors made no such claims in the paper.
 What they did is decompose the change in their spending data into five factors:

-What they call “price and intensity” account for most of the increase, but it is little more than average spending per encounter.
+What they call “price and intensity” accounts for most of the increase, but it is little more than average spending per encounter.

-Moreover, the “price and intensity” measure is fairly crude:
+Moreover, the “price and intensity” is fairly crude:

 “For example, one study found that the spending growth for treating patients between 2003 and 2007 is almost entirely because of a growth in prices, with little contribution from growth in the quantity of treatment services provided.”

 This paper is somewhat similar to Dieleman at al in design, albeit with actual service price disaggregation, but FC’s summary of this research is misleading.
 Of the 28% nominal increase in expenditures between 2003 and 2007, ~12.9% is attributable to general inflation, leaving 15.1% to be explained by excess health inflation and everything else (utilization, intensity, etc.).

 By Dunn et al.’s estimate, excess health inflation explained just ~4% of the real growth in this period.
 This means that excess health inflation explained only ~26% of the real increase in expenditures (a far cry from “almost entirely because of a growth in prices“).
 They say as much explicitly:

 Moreover, their estimated 4 percent excess health inflation is consistent with excess inflation estimated from broader price indices over the past several decades and, especially, over this particular period.
 For instance, the PCE health index increased by 14 percent and PHC increased by 13.5 percent in the same period — right in the ballpark of their ~15.9% SPI growth (given differences in scope, aggregation methods, etc., not to mention the short time span, some variation is to be expected).